aws-samples/eks-workshop/content/servicemesh/_index.md

 ### Service Mesh

-> A service mesh is a dedicated infrastructure layer for handling `service-to-service communication`.
+> A service mesh is a dedicated infrastructure layer for handling **service-to-service communication**.
 It’s responsible for the reliable delivery of requests through the complex topology of services that comprise a modern, cloud native application

+Sservice mesh solution have two distinct components that behave somewhat differently: a data plane and a control plane.
+Below is an presents the basic architecture.

 ![Service Mesh Architecture](/images/servicemesh-intro1.png)